Everything Is Connected And Why You Don't Feel It

 • It is triggered by an inner prompting and awakening.

-• It is a response to consciousness from your higher self.
+• It is a response to consciousness within your higher self.

 The ancient Greeks called this gnosis - a term derived from the Greek noēsis / noētikos, meaning inner wisdom, direct knowing, intuition, or implicit understanding.
 The philosopher William James described this as: